wildlyinaccurate/jekyll-responsive-image/README.md

 ### Template

 You will need to create a template in order to use the `responsive_image` tag.
-A sample template is below.
+Below are some sample templates to get you started.

+#### Basic image tag with `srcset`

 ```html
 <img src="/{{ path }}"